najam1997/90DaysOfCyberSecurity/README.md

 # Conquering Offensive Security in 90 days
-Making this repository for preparation of **eCPPT, CPENT, and OSCP**.
+Making this repository for preparation of **eCPPT and CPENT**.
 Will proceed to other things in this domain later on.

    **Inspired by:** 90daysofdevops by michaelcade